 Mimicry means the act of imitation, but in the animal world, it is defined as “the close external resemblance of an animal… to another animal, plant, or inanimate object.”
 Animals mimic other animals, plants, and other things, in a wide variety of ways, from visual mimicry to auditory or olfactory imitation.

-At its core, animal mimicry is always about survival, but sometimes that means using a clever bit of mimicry in order to catch food, and sometimes that means using mimicry in order to not get eaten.
+At its core, animal mimicry is always about survival, but sometimes that means using a clever bit of mimicry in order to catch food, and sometimes that means using mimicry to avoid being eaten.
 Predators will employ the former, known as aggressive mimicry, while prey will use defensive mimicry to protect themselves.